NCAA Season 63 basketball tournaments: Cumulative standings

 No other team had a better cumulative record than the two pennant winners, so playoff for the Finals berth was not played.

-San Sebastian clinched the first round pennant in the first round winning against Letran in their game, after a loss against Perpetual Help.
+San Sebastian clinched the first round pennant via a playoff; they defeated Letran in the said playoff to win the first round flag.

 Letran denied San Sebastian the outright championship with a 94–91 overtime victory at the Rizal Memorial Coliseum.
 With Letran up, Jerry Ruiz fouled San Sebastian's Arnold Adlawan with 0.9 seconds left in regulation.
 Adlawan scored on a free-throw to tie the game at 82.
 In the overtime period, Letran never trailed as Fil-Am William Johnson and local Roberto Ruiz prevented San Sebastian's Eugene Quilban and foreign-student Napoleon Hatton from scoring.
 In the final three seconds of overtime, Letran's Fernando Libed, under medication for hepatitis, secured the win with a three-point play off a foul from Hatton.